 There are two types of iguana in the Galapagos Islands, which are separated by what could be as many as 10.5 million years of evolution: the marine iguana and the terrestrial iguanas.
 Nevertheless, it was recently proven that these two completely distinct species are interbreeding on the minute island of Plaza Sur (measuring one-tenth of a square mile), resulting in an extremely unique and unusual lizard.

-The marine-land iguana hybrid is literally a mash-up of the two species, and has acquired unique behavior in accordance with its physical characteristics.
+The marine-land iguana hybrid is literally a mash-up of the two species and has acquired unique behavior in accordance with its physical characteristics.
 Visitors that are lucky enough to see a hybrid can recognize it thanks to its black coloring and the long yellow stripes that decorate its neck and torso.
-The hybrid iguana in Galapagos is land dwelling; however, it displays several characteristics of the marine iguana including its long claws and flat, rudder-like tail, and is thus believed to be able to survive in both marine and terrestrial environments.
+The hybrid iguana in Galapagos is land-dwelling; however, it displays several characteristics of the marine iguana including its long claws and flat, rudder-like tail, and is thus believed to be able to survive in both marine and terrestrial environments.
 Interestingly, the marine traits of this land-dwelling animal seem to give it a certain advantage over the land iguana.
 For example, the hybrid iguana in Galapagos has even been seen consuming seaweed.
-Even more interesting, it has been seen using it strong claws to climb trees and cacti, whereas its land dwelling relative must wait for the fruit to fall.
+Even more interesting, it has been seen using its strong claws to climb trees and cacti, whereas its land-dwelling relative must wait for the fruit to fall.
 This behavior was previously unknown among Galapagos iguanas.